This easy rice pudding is incredibly straightforward to prepare and get cooking quickly.

 - Lightly butter a deep 8×8 ovenproof dish or similar.

 - Add the sugar, rice, vanilla, cinnamon, and milk to the dish.
-Slightly mix together.
+Mix slightly.

 - Place in the oven and bake for 1 & ½ hours.

-- You can swap the cinnamon stick for ground cinnamon, and you will find that two teaspoons of ground cinnamon should be more than enough to get the same amount of flavor that you would from one stick.
+- You can swap the cinnamon stick for ground cinnamon.
+You will find that two teaspoons of ground cinnamon should be more than enough to get the same amount of flavor that you would from one stick.

 For a different flavor, you can swap the vanilla out for some rosewater extract instead.
 This extract will give a very fragrant, flora rose flavor to the rice pudding.
 Certainly worth giving a try.